-(a) The goodwill is attributable mainly to the control premium paid.
+- (a) The goodwill is attributable mainly to the control premium paid.
 In addition, the purchase consideration also included benefits derived from the expected revenue growth of the subsidiary, its future market development as well as a customer list.
 These benefits are not recognised separately from goodwill because they do not meet the recognition criteria for identifiable intangible asset.
-The goodwill is not deductible for tax purposes.
+The goodwill is not deductible for tax purposes. - (b) The subsidiary has contributed revenue of RM27,965,890 and profit after taxation of RM483,751 to the Group since the date of acquisition.